 When you use beds, you also aren’t watering and fertilizing walking areas, just planting areas.
 You can save money on water and fertilizer costs.
 I currently just cover my framed beds with the plastic and cover the walkways with mulch.

 DREAMING OF SUMMER?

 So while the weather is cold, start dreaming of your favorite summer vegetables.
 Look at your yard from the comfort of your home and watch the sunlight patterns.
 See what might make an ideal spot for a new (SMALL) garden patch.
-As the seed catalogs come in the mail, set them aside.
-In a couple weeks, I’ll be back helping you decide what to plant in your new garden area.
+As the seed catalogs start arriving in the mail, look through them and see what looks interesting.
+If you need help deciding what to grow, check out my post on what to plant in your new garden area.